MeAmarP/Fruit-Classification/README.md

 + I used MobileNetV2 architecutre, pre-trained on ImageNet dataset for feature extraction.
 + Next I use these features and ran through a new classifier, which is trained from scratch.
 + As stated in my Favourite Book: __Deep Learning with Python__.
-We took convolitional base(conv_base) of Mobilenet, ran new data through it and trained a new classifier on top of the output.
+We took convolutional base(conv_base) of MobileNetV2, ran new data through it and trained a new classifier on top of the output.
 + So basically, I extended the conv_base by adding Dense layer followed by DropOut layer, and running whole network on input data with data augmentation.